These spicy chicken wings are low in carbohydrates and ultra-tasty!

-- Preheat oven to 250 degrees.
-Cover a large baking sheet, such as a jelly roll pan, with heavy duty aluminum foil.
+- Preheat your oven to 250 degrees F. Cover a large baking sheet, such as a jelly roll pan, with heavy-duty aluminum foil.

-- Arrange chicken drumettes in one layer with skin side up; sprinkle generously with garlic powder; set aside.
+- Arrange the chicken drumettes in one layer with the skin side up.
+Sprinkle them generously with garlic powder and set them aside.

-- In a medium size bowl, combine ginger, soy sauce, sugar and water (a bowl with a pouring spout works well); stir until sugar begins to dissolve.
+- In a medium-size bowl (a bowl with a pouring spout works well), combine the ginger, soy sauce, sugar and water.
+Stir until the sugar begins to dissolve.

-- Pour soy sauce mixture over chicken drumettes, trying to coat chicken as much as possible.
+- Pour the soy sauce mixture over the chicken drumettes, coating the chicken as much as possible.

-- Bake for 60 minutes, uncovered; turn drumettes bake for another 30-45 minutes.
-Turn drumettes one more time.
+- Bake for 60 minutes, uncovered.
+Then turn the drumettes and bake for another 30-45 minutes.
+Then turn the drumettes one more time.

-- Drumettes can also be prepared in an electric frying pan or the crockpot, but the result is more caramelized and sticky-gooey when baked in a conventional oven.
-If made in a crockpot, watch them closely so they don't overcook and fall apart.
+- The drumettes can also be prepared in an electric frying pan or Crock-Pot, but the result is more caramelized and sticky-gooey when baked in a conventional oven.
+If you make the drumettes in a Crock-Pot, watch them closely so they don't overcook and fall apart.

-- Remove drumettes and sauce to a warmed serving plate; garnish drumettes with sesame seeds.
-Serves 12 (5 drumettes per serving).
+- Remove the drumettes and sauce to a warmed serving plate.
+Garnish the drumettes with sesame seeds.

 Margarita chicken wings

-Briggs also contributed this recipe for chicken wings – South of the Border style!
+Briggs also contributed this recipe for South of the Border–style chicken wings!

 - 3 pounds chicken wing drumettes